featured

 2000 tonnes at 8m above the dock floor.

-Due to the ship have a significant folding stern
+Due to the ship have a significantly large folding

-tower, it was deemed necessary by the owners that the stern should
+stern tower, it was deemed necessary by the owners that the stern

 The ship had never previously been docked with the